cityofaustin/pypgrest/README.md

 You can disable pagination with `pagination=False`, in which case the record limit will be capped by your API's [`max-rows`](https://postgrest.org/en/v8.0/configuration.html#max-rows) setting.

+## Development

+We use Github Actions to publish to PyPI.
+The workflows are defined in .github/workflows.

+Any commit/merge to the dev branch will trigger a PyPI publication to the knackpy-dev package.
+Any *release* on the master branch will trigger publication to the knackpy package on PyPI.
+Note that PyPI publications will fail if don’t bump the version number in setup.py.

 ## License

 As a work of the City of Austin, this project is in the public domain within the United States.